HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 | `payload`         | REQUIRED     | object | The message content as specified by the `messageType`.
 See below. |
 {:.grid}

 This message object MUST be passed to [`window.postMessage`] using a valid `targetOrigin` parameter.
-The caller MUST provide the `smart_messaging_origin` property to the receiver in the initial SMART launch context alongside the `access_token`.
+The caller MUST provide the `smart_web_messaging_origin` property to the receiver in the initial SMART launch context alongside the `access_token`.
 Callers SHOULD NOT use `"*"` for the `targetOrigin` parameter for [security reasons](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#Security_concerns).

 {::comment}

-  TODO: include an example of using the SMART app launch client here, and extracting the smart_messaging_origin from the launch context.
+  TODO: include an example of using the SMART app launch client here, and extracting the smart_web_messaging_origin from the launch context.
 Link to the javascript FHIR client?
   See: https://github.com/HL7/smart-web-messaging/issues/18

 {:/comment}